Sagar2366/ai-assisted-devops-workshop/episode-1-ai-foundations/labs/lab4-limitations.md

 # Lab 4: Where LLMs Break — Limitations

-> **Mission:** Expose three fundamental LLM limitations — no live access, no execution, and hallucination.
+> **Mission:** Expose three fundamental LLM limitations — no live access, no execution, and hallucination (sometimes).

 ---